Sett17/mdpaper/REFERENCE.md

   fontSize: 11
   lineHeight: 1.2
   listLineHeight: 1.0
+  listMarker: •
 ```

 - `fontSize`: This option determines the size of the font used in the generated PDF, measured in points (pt).
 The default value is 11.
 - `lineHeight`: This option determines the distance between lines of text in the generated PDF.
 The default value is 1.2.
 - `listLineHeight`: This option determines the distance between lines of text in lists in the generated PDF.
 The default value is 1.0.
+- `listMarker`: This option determines the marker used for lists in the generated PDF.
+The default value is •.

 ## Page options